Quansight/Quansight-website/apps/consulting/posts/up-and-running-with-prefect.md

 illustrates some of the core features of Prefect, and could be readily modified to tackle more difficult problems.
-While [prefect.io][prefect site] certainly targets machine learning pipelines with its branding and documentation, Prefect could be useful for anything where _task_ tracking is important - including research applications.
+While [prefect.io][prefect site] certainly targets machine learning pipelines with its branding and documentation, Prefect could be useful for anything where _task_ tracking is important—including research applications.

-If you'd like to learn more about Prefect's powerful [caching and data persistence mechanisms][prefect persistance], [notifications][prefect notifications] (including Slack integration!), and other capabilities, take a look at the docs and tutorials available in the [Prefect documentation][prefect site: core].
+If you'd like to learn more about Prefect's powerful [caching and data persistence mechanisms][prefect persistence], [notifications][prefect notifications] (including Slack integration!), and other capabilities, take a look at the docs and tutorials available in the [Prefect documentation][prefect site: core].